Miguel Rojas Preview, Player Props: Dodgers vs. Red Sox

 Miguel Rojas At The Plate

+- Rojas enters this game on a four-game hitting streak.
+During his last games, he's hitting .250.

+- Rojas has picked up a hit in 53.6% of his 97 games this year, with more than one hit in 15.5% of those games.

-- Looking at the 96 games he has played this year, he's hit a home run in three of them (3.1%), and in 0.9% of his trips to the plate.
+- In three games this season, he has hit a home run (3.1%, and 0.9% of his trips to the plate).

-- In 18 games this year (18.8%), Rojas has picked up an RBI, and in three of those games (3.1%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- Rojas has driven in a run in 18 games this season (18.6%), including three games with more than one RBI (3.1%).
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.